Beit Jimal: Ottoman Empire

-British Mandate era
+British Mandate

 After the war's end, the Ottoman Empire was partitioned and Mandatory Palestine was accorded to the United Kingdom by the League of Nations.
 In a census conducted in 1922 by the British Mandate authorities, Bait Jamal had a population of 59; 56 Christians and 3 Muslims, where the Christians were 29 Roman Catholics, 24 Melkites and 2 Maronites.

 By the 1931 census this had increased to 168; 78 Christians and 90 Muslims, in a total of 22 houses.

 In the 1945 statistics the population of Beit Jimal consisted of 240; 120 Muslims and 120 Christians and the land area was 4,878 dunams, according to an official land and population survey.
 Of this, 715 dunams were designated for plantations and irrigable land, 2,899 for cereals, while 1,264 dunams were classified as non-cultivable land.

+Israel

+20th century

 During the 1948 Arab–Israeli War, the village was occupied by Egyptian troops, before being evicted by the Har'el Brigade in Operation Ha-Har.

 Bayt Jimal Monastery, 1948.
 The original caption says it was also an agricultural school.